es19488/UT_workshop_LMER/README.md

 UT Mixed Effects Modelling Workshop Repository

 Welcome to the GitHub repository for the "Mixed Effects Modelling in R" workshop at the University of Tehran's Faculty of Foreign Languages and Literature.
 The workshop is scheduled for 19 and 21 Azar (10 and 12 December).
+To access all the workshop materials, click on the "UT_lmer_workshop.zip" file.
+Download the raw file and unzip it to access the documents.

 Contents: